 2. Apply for your Health Care Card

-You will need to apply for a health care card to receive free medical coverage in the province or territory where you plan to live.
+You will need to apply for a health care card when you land in Canada to receive free medical coverage in the province or territory where you plan to live.
 Apply for your health care card as soon as you land.

 If you plan to live in British Columbia or Ontario, there is a three-month waiting period before you will be covered by the public health care system.
 So, it’s important to apply for your health care card as soon as you land in either of these provinces.